 When sweet limes ripen, they have a slight hint of sweetness but still retain an intense lime aroma.
-Like most citrus fruits, sweet limes don’t ripen after being picked.
+Like most species of citrus fruits, sweet limes don’t ripen after being picked.
 That means you can’t harvest them early and must wait until they reach full maturity.

 Like other types of citrus, sweet limes are rich in vitamins C and antioxidants.
 Consuming limes help reduce heart disease risks, promote healthy skin, and improve immunity.

 Aren’t you curious about the health benefits of sweet lime?